Best Taurasi Wines

 Description:

-Fragrant tones of cherries and wild strawberries mix with delicate notes of violet, licorice root and autumnal spices.
-On the palate it is soft, with a measured and enveloping tannic texture and a finish of good persistence with references to the varietal character.
+Fragrant tones of sour cherries and wild strawberries blend with delicate notes of violet, licorice root, and autumn spices.
+On the palate, it is soft, with a measured and enveloping tannic texture and a finish of good persistence that reflects its varietal character.

-After fermentation in steel, the wine ages for 18/24 months in barrique and again in the bottle for over two years.
+After fermentation in stainless steel, the wine matures for 18-24 months in barriques and then again in the bottle for over two years.

-A wine with seductive aromas, enveloping on the palate and with an excellent aftertaste persistence in which the juiciness of the fruit is echoed.
+A wine with seductive aromas, enveloping on the palate, and excellent retro-olfactory persistence where the juiciness of the fruit echoes.

-Undoubtedly among the best Taurasi for its vertical character which places the emphasis more on balance and aromatic finesse than on power.
+Without a doubt, among the best Taurasi for its vertical character that emphasizes balance and aromatic finesse over power.

 Taurasi 2018 – Cantine di Marzo